sergeyyarin/dirlist/README.md

 # dirlist
-Pre-interview task to write an utility that simply rebuilds a few basic functionalities of Unix's ls.
+Pro-Soft pre-interview task to write an utility that simply rebuilds a few basic functionalities of Unix's ls.